-Dover’s position, right on the tip of the UK, overlooking France, has given it an impressive, two thousand year old castle - we’ve been watching out for the French for at least that long.
-Its breathtaking white cliffs are its other main attraction - a big ‘welcome!’ to whoever’s arriving via boat across the channel.
-And some of the best places to stay in Dover afford a view of these cliffs.
+Dover’s position, right on the tip of the UK overlooking France, has given it an impressive two thousand year old castle - we’ve been watching out for the French for at least that long.
+The breathtaking white cliffs are another main attraction - a big ‘welcome!’ to whoever’s arriving via boat across the channel.
+Some of the best places to stay in Dover afford a view of these cliffs.

-But it’s the castle’s famous wartime tunnels which are its big draw, a warren cut through the chalk which was begun in the Napoleonic wars and expanded during WW2, until eventually it was large enough to house a command centre and hospital.
-It was here that operation Dynamo - or the evacuation of the thousands of troops from the beaches of Dunkirk - was coordinated, and there’s an interactive exhibition telling the tale.
+- It’s the castle’s famous wartime tunnels which are a big draw, a warren cut through the chalk which was begun in the Napoleonic wars and expanded during WW2 until eventually it was large enough to house a command centre and hospital.
+It was here that operation Dynamo - or the evacuation of the thousands of troops from the beaches of Dunkirk - was coordinated and there’s an interactive exhibition telling the tale.

 There is a wide range of accommodation on offer and our pick of the best places to stay in Dover feature a charming restaurant with rooms just out of town and a hotel at the foot of the famous white cliffs.

 - The White Cliffs Hotel & Trading Co. is a charming hotel at the base of the White Cliffs of Dover with views all the way over to France.
 There is a walled rose-garden, tennis courts and a very fresh seafood restaurant.